Natural0rder/mdb-search-playground/README.md

 # mdb-search-playground

-A set of queries to play with aggregate() and $search on a collection that stores hotels.
+A set of queries and a dataset to play with aggregate() and $search on a collection that stores hotels.
 - Same physical hotel can match multiple documents as they are proposed by different providers.
 - Provider technical identifier = dupeId.
 - Provider functional identifier = chainCode + iataCode.